Eleven-Trading/TradeNote/README.md

 <h4 align="center">- Open Source Day Trading Journal -</h4>

-# !
-For the time being, I'm putting this project on hold.
-If you are interested in TradeNote, please contact me !

 # The project
 ## About
 TraderVue and TraderSync are great and very powerful trading journals.
 However, most of these tools are very limited in terms of control and customisations (data control, privacy, UI&UX customization, etc.).
 Moreover, I was missing some essential features for improving my day trading, like having a diary.